neilime/zf2-assets-bundle/README.md

 # Contributing

-If you wish to contribute to TwbBundle, please read the [CONTRIBUTING.md](CONTRIBUTING.md) file.
+If you wish to contribute to this project, please read the [CONTRIBUTING.md](CONTRIBUTING.md) file.
 NOTE : If you want to contribute don't hesitate, I'll review any PR.

 # Requirements